ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/part2.md

 The `additionOfProduct` takes four vectors as input.
 The first three denote a, b, and c vectors, and the forth is the vector which stores the result.
 Given these parameters, the function ensures that all vectors have the same size.
 Then, the function uses a `for` loop to calculate the result as a * b + c.

-## Implement addition of product with SVE2 intrinsics
+## Implement FMA with SVE2 intrinsics
 The SVE2 intrinsics are defined in the `arm_sve.h` header file, which we have already included in `native-lib.cpp`.
 Writing code with these intrinsics closely resembles writing standard C code.
 The compiler undertakes numerous optimizations to enhance performance.
 These include the efficient utilization of registers for variable storage, ensuring that function calls adhere to the conventions of the C language to facilitate optimized code generation, and automatically converting parts of loops that do not use intrinsics into vectorized instructions to improve execution speed.
 Moreover, in scenarios where a direct intrinsic is not available, the compiler selects the most optimal instructions to use.

 However, programmers bear responsibility for several critical aspects: